 Publication of Technical Regulations

-China is obligated to notify other World Trade Organization members of proposed technical regulations that would significantly affect trade.
+The PRC is obligated to notify other World Trade Organization members of proposed technical regulations that would significantly affect trade.
 Notifications are made through the Technical Barriers to Trade (TBT) Committee notification point.

 All WTO members, including China, are required to allow for a reasonable amount of time for comments to proposed technical regulations.
 Historically, China habitually only allowed comment periods of a few weeks, as opposed to the standard of 30 to 60 days practiced by other nations and recommended by the TBT Committee.